Design graphics & animations for your email marketing campaigns with PixTeller free online animated GIF maker.

 It's recommended to write a few lines of optimized copy in the email to accompany your video.
 That way, it won't look like spam and will give the customers a glimpse of what they're about to watch.

-It's essential that this brief text expresses a message in itself, just in case the client opens the email but doesn't reproduce your video immediately – increasing your campaign's performance either way.
+This brief text must express a message in itself, just if the client opens the email but doesn't reproduce your video immediately – increasing your campaign's performance either way.

 Autoplay mode might be an unpleasant surprise for some, but in truth, it's what viewers expect when they click on a play button to be directed to the page.